Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Discussion

-To gain further insight into the nature of the two modes and coupling efficiencies, we compare the time traces at $V_\mathrm{b}$ = 0.6\,V and $V_\mathrm{b}$ = 0.4\,V in more detail (see Fig.\,\ref{fig:FFT_compare}b).
+To gain further insight into the excitation mechanism and coupling efficiencies, we compare the time traces at $V_\mathrm{b}$ = 0.6\,V and $V_\mathrm{b}$ = 0.4\,V in more detail (see Fig.\,\ref{fig:FFT_compare}B).
 Though both traces show the oscillations, their intensity is reduced at 0.4\,V compared to the larger DC voltage.
-The overall decrease can be attributed to the highly non-linear $I$-$V_\mathrm{b}$ curve, especially at the CB band onset, which effectively modifies $I_\mathrm{THz}$ of the probe pulse (also see Fig.\,S4).
-In contrast, the change in relative intensity with the $\beta$ mode showing a stronger intensity reduction than the $\alpha$ mode cannot be accounted for by the non-linearity in the $I$-$V_\mathrm{b}$ characteristics (see the calculated spectral response in Fig.\,S5).
-Instead, we suggest that it originates from the nature of the phonon mode and the excitation mechanism.
+The overall decrease can be attributed to the highly non-linear $I(V_\mathrm{b})$ curve, especially at the CB band onset, which effectively modifies $I_\mathrm{THz}$ of the probe pulse (also see Fig.\,S4).
+In contrast, the change in relative intensity of the $\alpha$ and $\beta$ mode with the $\beta$ mode showing a stronger intensity reduction than the $\alpha$ mode cannot be accounted for by the non-linearity in the $I(V_\mathrm{b})$ characteristics (see the calculated spectral response in SM Note\,5).

 To understand the energy-dependent excitation strength of the two modes and identify opportunities for its control, we investigate the THz pump-probe response at the previously identified defect sites.
-To this end, we measured time traces on the defect shown above (blue curve in Fig.\,\ref{fig:MoTe2_structure}d) in different bias regimes.
-Figs.\,\ref{fig:defect_effect}a and b display four time traces and their corresponding FFT spectra acquired at different $V_\mathrm{b}$.
-To ensure a meaningful comparison, the tip-sample distance was maintained similar to that used in the measurements on the pristine surface (Figs.\,\ref{fig:FFT_compare}a).
-At positive bias voltages, the FFT spectra match those observed in pristine regions (Fig.\,\ref{fig:FFT_compare}a), showing the two phonon modes, $\alpha$ and $\beta$.
-The similarities in both the energy and relative intensities of the two modes suggest that the changes in the non-linearity of the $I$-$V_\mathrm{b}$ curve due to the defect states at positive $V_\mathrm{b}$ (green curve in Fig.\,\ref{fig:MoTe2_structure}d) have no significant effect.
+To this end, we measured time traces on the defect shown above (blue curve in Fig.\,\ref{fig:MoTe2_structure}D) in different bias regimes.
+Figs.\,\ref{fig:defect_effect}A and B display four time traces and their corresponding FFT spectra acquired at different $V_\mathrm{b}$.
+To ensure a meaningful comparison, the tip--sample distance was maintained similar to that used in the measurements on the pristine surface (Figs.\,\ref{fig:FFT_compare}A).
+At positive bias voltages, the FFT spectra match those observed in pristine regions (Fig.\,\ref{fig:FFT_compare}A), showing the two phonon modes, $\alpha$ and $\beta$.
+The similarities in both the energy and relative intensities of the two modes suggest that the changes in the non-linearity of the $I(V_\mathrm{b})$ curve due to the defect states at positive $V_\mathrm{b}$ (green curve in Fig.\,\ref{fig:MoTe2_structure}D) have no major effect.
 However, the time trace measured at negative bias voltage displays a very different behavior.
-This becomes evident in the FFT signal (Fig.\,\ref{fig:defect_effect}b-d) as the relative intensity of the two modes is inverted with the $\beta$ mode being more intense than the $\alpha$ mode.
+This becomes evident in the FFT signal (Fig.\,\ref{fig:defect_effect}B-D) as the relative intensity of the two modes is inverted with the $\beta$ mode being more intense than the $\alpha$ mode.